geogardenclub/geogardenclub.github.io/docs/user-guide/terms-and-conditions.md

 We respect the intellectual property rights of others.
-If you believe that any material available on or through the Services infringes upon any copyright you own or control, please immediately refer to the "[DIGITAL MILLENNIUM COPYRIGHT ACT (DMCA) NOTICE AND POLICY](#12-digital-millennium-copyright-act-dmca-notice-and-policy)" section below.
+If you believe that any material available on or through the Services infringes upon any copyright you own or control, please immediately refer to the "[DIGITAL MILLENNIUM COPYRIGHT ACT (DMCA) NOTICE AND POLICY](#12-digital-millenium-copyright-act-dmca-notice-and-policy)" section below.

-## **3. USER REPRESENTATIONS**
+## 3. User representations